Sudan People's Liberation Movement-in-Opposition: Ideology

+Over time, the SPLM-IO’s ideological stance has been shaped by shifting alliances and political realities.
+While it still calls for democratic reforms, critics argue that its leadership has been driven more by power struggles than consistent policy goals.

-In 2018, South Sudanese analyst Duop Chak Wuol questioned SPLM-IO's overall strategy, arguing that the movement's leadership pursued a political solution as part of its efforts to end the civil war without a good plan for its military wing.
+In 2018, a South Sudanese critical writer and analyst Duop Chak Wuol questioned SPLM-IO's overall strategy, arguing that the movement's leadership pursued a political solution as part of its efforts to end the civil war without a good plan for its military wing.

+Governance

+Following the 2020 power-sharing agreement, the SPLM-IO has played a role in South Sudan’s transitional government, holding key ministerial positions.
+However, tensions remain over the distribution of power, security arrangements, and electoral preparations.
+The SPLM-IO has often accused Kiir’s government of obstructing agreed-upon reforms, further straining the fragile peace process.
+Despite being part of the unity government, the SPLM-IO continues to operate semi-independently, balancing its governance role with maintaining its political and military influence.

 Armed wing

 The military forces of the SPLM-IO are known as "Sudan People's Liberation Army-in-Opposition" (abbreviated "SPLA-IO") and consist of deserters from the Sudan People's Liberation Army (SPLA), alongside the private armies of rebel warlords and tribal militias.
 Those elements of the South Sudanese military that joined the SPLA-IO have done so to protect tribal interests or felt marginalized by the government due to their previous membership in the SSDF.
 Despite attempts by Machar to attract other ethnic groups to his cause, the SPLA-IO is dominated by Nuer people.
 Parts of the SPLA-IO are known to recruit child soldiers.

 For weapons to fight the South Sudanese civil war, the SPLA-IO used a "shadowy" network of arms dealers, of which little is known other than that most of the gunrunners appeared to be European.
 A rare exception was the Franco-Polish arms dealer Pierre Dadak who was arrested on 14 July 2016 at his villa in Ibiza.
-At his villa, the Spanish National Police Corps allege that they found documents showing he was negotiating to sell the SPLA-IO 40,000 AK-47 assault rifles, 30,000 PKM machine guns and 200, 000 boxes of ammunition.
+At his villa, the Spanish National Police Corps allege that they found documents showing he was negotiating to sell the SPLA-IO 40,000 AK-47 assault rifles, 30,000 PKM machine guns and 200,000 boxes of ammunition.

 In 2017 SPLA-IO lost the town of Pagak on the Ethiopian border during a government offensive.